Christophe-Gauge/Google-Calendar/README.md

 Given a travel itinerary in .yaml format, creates entries in a Google Calendar with departure and arrival times in local timezones.

-It uses the [airport_timezone.tsv](https://github.com/Christophe-Gauge/Google-Calendar/blob/main/airport_timezone.tsv) Airport data file, which is included in this repository and is extracted from the (opentraveldata)[https://github.com/opentraveldata/opentraveldata] data using [get_airports_timezone.py](https://github.com/Christophe-Gauge/Google-Calendar/blob/main/get_airports_timezone.py).
-The file contains the three letter IATA codes, the full name, and the timezone for the world's airport's.
+It uses the [airport_timezone.tsv](https://github.com/Christophe-Gauge/Google-Calendar/blob/main/airport_timezone.tsv) Airport data file, which is included in this repository and is extracted from the [opentraveldata])https://github.com/opentraveldata/opentraveldata) data using [get_airports_timezone.py](https://github.com/Christophe-Gauge/Google-Calendar/blob/main/get_airports_timezone.py).
+The file contains the three letter IATA codes, the full name, and the timezone for the world's airports.